Western Michigan vs. Buffalo NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Western Michigan and its opponents have combined for 59 points -- this matchup's over/under -- just twice this year.
+- Western Michigan has combined with its opponents to put up more than 59.5 points only two times this year.

-- Buffalo has combined with its opponents to score more than 59 points in one game this season.
+- Buffalo's games have gone over 59.5 points in only one opportunity this season.

-- The combined points per game average of the two teams, 60.3, is 1.3 points above Saturday's over/under.
+- The two teams combine to average 60.3 points per game, 0.8 more than the total in this contest.

-- These two squads combine to surrender 47.1 points per game, 11.9 fewer than this contest's over/under.
+- These two squads combine to allow 47.1 points per game, 12.4 fewer than this contest's over/under.

-- The average total in Broncos games this season is 61, two points above Saturday's over/under of 59.
+- Broncos games this season feature an average total of 61 points, a number 1.5 points higher than Saturday's over/under.

-- The 59 over/under in this game is 4.7 points above the 54.3 average total in Bulls games this season.
+- The 54.3 PPG average total in Bulls games this season is 5.2 points fewer than this game's over/under.

 Western Michigan Stats and Trends